entando/entando-docs/vuepress/docs/v7.0/tutorials/create/pb/export-bundle-from-application.md

 ## Export an Entando Bundle

-### Setup the Keycloak Client
+### Set Up the Keycloak Client
-Configure a Keycloak client to grant the bundler to access to the required Entando APIs.
+Configure a Keycloak client to grant the bundler access to the required Entando APIs.

 1. Find the Secret for the Keycloak admin account:
 ``` sh